- Work on Lapstone Zig Zag Track to Siding Lookout is due to commence in November 2021. A Request for Tender is currently in market for this work.

 Yes.
 The Lapstone Zig Zag to Siding Lookout (end of Knapsack St - next to the RAAF base) accessibility upgrade will provide a new experience designed to expand opportunities for families, seniors and people with accessibility needs.
 This is significant for people and their carers who face mobility issues and an important milestone for the Blue Mountains community.

-Currently less than 4% of walking tracks in the Blue Mountains and none of the paths in the lower mountains, are accessible.
+Currently less than four per cent of walking tracks in the Blue Mountains and none of the paths in the lower mountains, are accessible.
 Making this 800m long pathway inclusive is an essential step in making the bush experience possible to more people.

 What will the accessible path look like?